ryansheehy0/Cheat_Sheets/C++/cpp.md

 	- `"a"` is the same as `['a', '\0']`

 ## [main](#c)
-`int main()` is the start of the program.
+The main function is the entry point of a program.
+- function signature
+	- `int main()` - Doesn't take in command line arguments.

-- `int main(int argc, char *argv[]){}`
+	- `int main(int argc, char *argv[])` - Allows command line arguments.
-	- `int argc` is the number of arguments passed to the program via the terminal, including the program name.
+		- `argc` is the number of arguments
-	- `char **argv` is an array of strings of the arguments separated by spaces, including the program name.
+		- `argv` is an array of strings for the arguments.
+This includes the program name.
+- Return type
-- `return 0;` tells the program that main returned without any errors.
+	- `return 0;` - return without any errors
-- `return 1;` tells the program that main returned with an error.
+	- `return 1;` - return with an error

 ## [Data Types](#c)
 The smallest memory unit is 1 byte(8 bits).